Elastic Graphs: Introduction

 Throughout the paper, we develop the theory behind these concepts, more than is necessary for the proof of the main Theorem~\ref{thm:emb-sf}.
-For instance, the theory of taut maps in Section~\ref{sec:taut} is more general than needed for the maps that actually arise in Section~\ref{sec:filling}.
+For instance, the theory of taut maps in Section~\ref{sec:taut} is more general than needed for the maps that actually arise in Sections~\ref{sec:harmonic} and~\ref{sec:filling}.

-The equality $\Emb[\phi] = \SF_{\EL}[\phi]$ in Theorem~\ref{thm:emb-sf} is particularly important for applications, in light of the connection between extremal length on surfaces and conformal embeddings \cite{KPT15:EmbeddingEL}.
-In forthcoming work, we will use this to give criteria for when one degenerating family of surfaces conformally embeds in another.
-These embeddings of (degenerating) surfaces can in turn be used to give a positive characterization of post-critically finite rational maps among branched self-covers of the sphere \cite{Thurston16:RubberBands}, giving a converse to an earlier characterization by W. Thurston \cite{DH93:ThurstonChar}.
+Many of the definitions and proofs are made more lengthy by the need to deal with edges of weight or length~$0$.
+(These arise when dealing with PL maps that are constant on some edges.)
+To get an overall view, these extra complications are unnecessary.
+Thus we recommend skipping the following sections on first reading: \begin{itemize} \item Assume that all reduced maps are locally injective in Definition~\ref{def:reduced}.
+This makes much of Section~\ref{sec:taut} trivial. \item The notion of \emph{weak graphs} and \emph{weak maps} in Section~\ref{sec:lipschitz}.
+With that simplification, the older Theorem~\ref{thm:lipschitz-stretch} suffices (not the more complicated Theorem~\ref{thm:weak-stretch}), and almost the entire section can be skipped. \item Section~\ref{sec:harmonic-weak}. \item Section~\ref{sec:partial-lambda-filling}. \end{itemize}

+In addition, for readers familiar with Riemann surfaces and especially flip-translation surfaces, the discussion about rectangle tilings at the end of Appendix~\ref{sec:electrical} may be helpful.